Xon77/Xon77/README.md

 ## 💻 Audiovisual live coding : ***[Live 4 Bubbles](https://github.com/Xon77/Live4Bubbles) & [Fizzy Hydra](https://github.com/Xon77/FizzyHydra)***

-After all these years in spatial research & creation, since 2025 I have been developing a new lifelong project for **performing audiovisual live coding with databases, controllers and gestures**, named **[Live 4 Bubbles](https://github.com/Xon77/Live4Bubbles)** (based on Tidal Cycles, Haskell and SuperCollider), and **[Fizzy Hydra](https://github.com/Xon77/FizzyHydra)** (a visual sequencer based on Hydra and javascript).
+After all these years in spatial research & creation, since 2025 I have been developing a new lifelong project for **performing audiovisual live coding with databases, controllers and gestures**, named **[Live 4 Bubbles](https://github.com/Xon77/Live4Bubbles)** (based on Tidal Cycles, Haskell and SuperCollider), a kind of DJing with code and pattern parameters, and **[Fizzy Hydra](https://github.com/Xon77/FizzyHydra)** (a visual sequencer based on Hydra and javascript).

 ---